 The band was back on the road for the 2008 summer amphitheater circuit and later that year they received the Legend Of Live award at the Billboard Touring Awards ceremony in New York.
 The Allman Brothers Band celebrated their 40th anniversary in 2009 and continued to tour.

+January 2013 brought news of a 129-song compilation featuring recordings from Duane Allman's early garage-rock days in The Allman Joys, The Escorts and The Hour Glass.
+Also featured are studio sessions with Aretha Franklin, Wilson Pickett, Boz Scaggs, Clarence Carter and others, along with selections from The Allman Brothers Band and his work with Derek And The Dominoes.
 2014 saw The Allman Brothers Band mark their 45th year as a group by booking a ten-show residency a New York’s Beacon Theatre beginning March 7th.
-In early May, Gregg Allman filed a lawsuit in order to stop production on Midnight Rider, a film based on the rock legend's 2012 memoir, My Cross to Bear, after an accident on the set claimed the life of a camera assistant and injured six others.
+In early May, Gregg Allman filed a lawsuit in order to stop production on Midnight Rider, a film based on the Rock legend's 2012 memoir, My Cross to Bear, after an accident on the set claimed the life of a camera assistant and injured six others.

 In early 2014, Derek Trucks and Warren Haynes announced their intention to leave the band at the end of the current tour, slated to wrap up in New York on October 28.
-That show may well be the last that The Allman Brothers Band ever play, as the surviving trio of founders, singer-organist Gregg Allman and drummers Butch Trucks and Jaimoe, the guitar team of Warren Haynes and Derek Trucks, along with Oteil Burbridge on bass and percussionist Marc Quinones, lined up onstage and took what they said was their final bow.
+That show may well be the last that The Allman Brothers Band ever play, as the surviving trio of founders, singer-organist Gregg Allman and drummers Butch Trucks and Jaimoe, the guitar team of Warren Haynes and Derek Trucks, along with Oteil Burbridge on bass and percussionist Marc Quinones, lined up on stage and took what they said was their final bow.